Patient Visitor Policy

 - Unit leadership should be consulted prior to visit for awareness and safe coordination of visit

-- Visitors must be over the age of 16
+- Visitors must be over the age of 16 (see visitation guidelines for more information)

 - Overnight visits are generally not allowed